 There are lots of different community projects going on, lots of places to give up your time, and people who would be grateful to have you!
 To search for volunteering opportunities, as a teenager you have the opportunity to join school clubs and services that can plug you into your community.
 Beta Club and The National Honor Society are great places to start, and if your school doesn’t have either of these, keep a lookout for posters, flyers, or advertisements posted on community boards in restaurants, libraries, and online.

-Greenville is the hub for many festivals downtown throughout the year so looking for opportunities at Fall For Greenville, The Greek Festival, Artisphere, will most definitely give you some volunteer hours.
+Greenville is the hub for many festivals downtown throughout the year and they are always looking for volunteers.
 As someone who volunteers somewhere every week, I can tell you that giving up my time for the benefit of others is one of the most rewarding things you can do with your summer.
 It’s important to serve a cause that you’re passionate about.